mgcaret/rom4x/rom5x/README.md

 # ROM 5X by MG

-## PRELIMINARY, NEEDS MORE TESTING
+## Consider it a step beyond beta :-)

-*ll of the functionality, including the RAM Disk recovery and other functions, appear to work correctly, but I would appreciate any feedback if something isn't workign for you.*
+*All of the functionality, including the RAM Disk recovery and other functions, appear to work correctly, but I would appreciate any feedback if something isn't workign for you.*

-This is ROM 5X, providing the ROM 4X functionality to the Apple IIc Plus ROM version 5.
+This is ROM 5X, providing the ROM 4X functionality to the Apple IIc Plus ROM version 5, plus some basic control functions for the Apple IIc Plus accelerator.

+There are some build options in accel5x.s - some functional, others needing more work, the most popular of which will no doubt be the option to reset the system with the accelerator in the disabled state.
+The "extra commands" option will currently fail to build because the code gets too large, and is really only for experimental purposes.

+### Nitty Gritty

 There are almost no free bytes in the main bank of the IIc Plus firmware, so I had to get creative to get into the alternate bank, where I then had to split